AnyFetch/developers.anyfetch.com/resources/index.md

 layout: doc
 ---

-You'll find here resources to use and customize the default AnyFetch installation.
+You'll find here resources to use and customize AnyFetch to your needs.

 {% include resources.md %}